Jazbaa

 Jazbaa is a 2015 Indian Hindi-language action thriller film directed by Sanjay Gupta.
 The film's narrative revolves around an attorney forced to defend an unsavory criminal after her daughter is kidnapped.
 It stars Aishwarya Rai Bachchan and Irrfan Khan, with Shabana Azmi, Jackie Shroff, Atul Kulkarni and Chandan Roy Sanyal in supporting roles.
 It is a remake of the 2007 South Korean film Seven Days.
 The film was released on 9 October 2015.
 The film marked Aishwarya's return on screen after a five-year break.

-Rai's performance received nominations for Best Actor in an Action Role at 2015 Big Star Entertainment Awards and in 2016, Screen Award for Best Actress (Popular Choice).
-She won Power-packed performance of the year at Stardust Awards.
+Rai's performance received nominations for Best Actor in an Action Role at the Big Star Entertainment Awards and the Screen Award for Best Actress (Popular Choice).
+She won the Power-packed performance of the year at Stardust Awards.

 Plot

-Anuradha Verma is a prominent criminal lawyer and a single mother who has never lost a case.
+Anuradha Verma is a prominent criminal defense lawyer and a single mother who has never lost a case.
 On the day of a parent-child race organised in her daughter Sanaya's school, Sanaya is abducted.
 The kidnapper contacts Anuradha and tells her that she has to defend a convicted felon in order to get her daughter back.
-Anuradha lies to family and friends, saying that Sanaya is safe at her grandmother's house, so that the law enforcement is not involved.
+Anuradha lies to the police and her friends, saying that Sanaya is safe at her grandmother's house, so that the law enforcement is not involved.
 The felon is Niyaaz Shaikh, who was charged for the rape and murder of a young woman named Sia, and the case against him is set for hearing in four days.
 The kidnapper keeps track of Anuradha very closely to make sure that she complies with his demands.
 All evidence suggests that Niyaaz is the perpetrator, so Anuradha has to work hard to win the case, and with time running out, she tries to get help from her policeman friend Yohan, who has been suspended from the force by other corrupt officers for flouting the rules and regulations too often.

 The case against Niyaaz is being closely monitored by influential politician Mahesh Maklai.
 Mahesh asks renowned public prosecutor Ronit, who has been defeated by Anuradha in the past, to take up the case as rape is a critical issue the current government is fighting.
-Anuradha tries to gather information by hook or crook, including lying to Sia's mother Garima Chaudhary.
+Anuradha tries to gather information by hook or crook, including lying to Sia's mother Garima Chaudhary (who Sia was slightly estranged from since her parents' divorce).
 Anuradha discovers that Mahesh's son, Sam, was Sia's boyfriend, and Niyaaz was their drug dealer.
 Niyaaz had raped and killed Sia after delivering drugs to her home, while Sam was intoxicated and passed out.